 Planning is the first step of procurement management.
-It involves to plan and decide which supplies will be get from an external source and which will not be.
+It involves to plan and decide which supplies will get from an external source and which will not be.
 It is a documenting process of goods and services to be purchased.
-While performing this documentation , project scope and the work schedule should be analized, amount of materials, long lead items should be specified.
+While performing this documentation, project scope and the work schedule should be analyzed, the amount of materials, long lead items should be specified.
 Procurement Management Plan is prepared at this initial step.
 Planning process creates a framework for all other processes.
-Stakeholder register, risk register, project schedule, project management plan and resource requirements are the major inputs of the planning step.
+Stakeholder register, risk register, project schedule, project management plan, and resource requirements are the major inputs of the planning step.

 Conduct Procurements is the second process.
 Responses or bids of the vendors are evaluated according to the criteria determined in the Procurement Management Plan.
 This process is repeated for various types of materials and services to be procured.
-Short lists are created to perform detailed negotiations with the suppliers.
+Shortlists are created to perform detailed negotiations with the suppliers.
 Agreements with the contractors are made at this step.
-Procurement management plan, proposals, organizational process assets are the inputs of the conduct procurements step.
+The procurement management plan, proposals, organizational process assets are the inputs of the conduct procurements step.

-This process requires a financial management support because it includes monitoring payments made to the vendor.
-Before the Close Out process, audits, performance reviews and inspections should be done and corrective actions should be taken in this process.
-Project management plan, agreements, work performance data and work performance reports are the inputs of the control procurements step.
+This process requires financial management support because it includes monitoring payments made to the vendor.
+Before the Close Out process, audits, performance reviews, and inspections should be done and corrective actions should be taken in this process.
+Project management plan, agreements, work performance data, and work performance reports are the inputs of the control procurements step.

 The PMBOK Guide defines the Close procurement process as the process of completing each project procurement that supports the close project or phase process.

 According to the definition, closing processes don’t happen at the end of a project.
 It takes place when the procurements are closed.